scrapy/scrapy/docs/topics/downloader-middleware.rst

         * :ref:`httpcache-storage-leveldb`

     You can change the HTTP cache storage backend with the :setting:`HTTPCACHE_STORAGE` setting.
-Or you can also implement your own storage backend.
+Or you can also :ref:`implement your own storage backend. <httpcache-storage-custom>`

     Scrapy ships with two HTTP cache policies: